Class of 2016

 - Tennis Club

 Hometown: Bucks County, PA (land of hills and vales, covered bridges and Norman Rockwellian town centers)

 What so far has been your favorite tradition or memory at WC?

 Why did you choose your major?

-I attended a pre-college seminar on International Relations two summers before enrolling at Washington College.
-At the seminar I anticipated learning of theories and reading about current events and the like.
+Two summers before enrolling at college I attended a pre-college program on International Relations, thinking this might be an area of interest for me.
+At the two-week program I anticipated learning of theories and reading about current events and the like.
 The course was much different.
 An economics professor taught us, so the coursework was economics heavy … not what any of us expected.
-But as the course moved forward, I began to grasp how complicated International Relations are and the complex issues driving the various degrees of involvement in world crises.
-I realized that a web of delicate threads holds the world’s systems together, and I knew that I wanted to dedicate the majority of my life to studying the various ways we can affect International Relations and ensure positive outcomes.
+But as the course moved forward, I began to grasp how complicated International Relations are and the complex issues driving the various degrees of involvement in world crises, especially economics.
+I realized that a web of delicate threads holds the world’s systems together and I knew that I wanted to dedicate the majority of my life to studying the various ways we can affect International Relations and Affairs and ensure positive outcomes.

 Why did you choose Washington College?